One is fun, one is not. Well, in this case it is. I suppose the older you get the less fun birthdays are.

 Goodbyes are not much fun.
 I say goodbye a lot at my job.
 Students come and go.
 The ones that take the time to come into the office and know you – they are the ones that are hard to see go.
 Some come and stay as staff – for a little while anyway, like Tiffany.
 We said goodbye to Tiffany yesterday at work.
 She is the one these cupcakes were made for- per her request she received carrot cupcakes.
 I wish Tiffany & Adam all the best of luck and we are going to miss your great big smile!
 Lesson of the story?
 It pays to get to know the secretary. ;o) They not only know what you are supposed to do, they sometimes make you cupcakes – even if it breaks their heart to see you leave!

 Cream Cheese Frosting:

 Preheat oven to 325 degrees F. Place cupcake liners in pan.
 Mix together the flour, baking powder, baking soda, salt and cinnamon.
 Set aside.

-Mix cream cheese and butter until well blended.
+To make the frosting, mix cream cheese and butter until well blended.
 Add powdered sugar, 1 cup at a time and blend well.
-Frosting should be spreadable but not too soft or it won't hold its shape.
+Frosting should be spreadable but not too soft or it won’t hold its shape.
 If you find you put in too much sugar, add milk, a little bit at a time until the frosting is of the right consistency.
 Decorate cupcakes and sprinkle with toasted coconut